Budget Calculator

 Should I budget based on gross or net income?

-Budget based on net (take-home) income — the money that actually lands in your bank account after taxes and payroll deductions.
-Budgeting on gross income is a common mistake that leads to overspending, since you never actually have access to those pre-tax dollars.
+Always budget based on net (take-home) income — the amount that actually lands in your bank account after taxes, FICA, and any payroll deductions like health insurance premiums.
+Budgeting on gross income is a common mistake that leads to overspending because you're assigning spending categories to money you never actually receive.
+If your annual salary is $85,000 but your monthly take-home is $5,200 after taxes and benefits, your monthly budget starts at $5,200 — not $7,083.

 More Free Calculators